Spin stiffness and resilience phase transition in a noisy toric-rotor code: Toric-rotor code

 In this basis, the \(T\) operators contribute only a phase, whereas the \(W\) operators act as shift operators:

-In other words, the above nonlocal operators play the role of logical generalized Pauli gates in the logical subspace.
-We emphasize that the topological sectors of the logical subspace are protected by topology due to the nonlocal nature of the logical operators, since it is highly unlikely for a local perturbation to generate a nonlocal operator.
-However, because of the continuity of the phase variable, a nonlocal operator with a very small weight can also act as a logical gate, thereby posing significant challenges for error correction in such codes.
-In this paper, we consider this problem by using a classical-quantum mapping between the toric-rotor code and the 2D classical $XY$ model, which provides an important tool for studying correctability in the toric-rotor code.
+In other words, the above non-local operators play the role of logical generalized Pauli gates in the logical subspace.
+We emphasize that the topological sectors are protected by topology, since it is highly unlikely for a local perturbation to generate such operators.
+However, because of the continuity of the phase variable, even an operator with a very small weight can act as a logical gate, thereby posing significant challenges for error correction in such codes.